Understand how Visiolink's servers import files from your system.

 - At agreed time of the day, Visiolink System starts looking for files on FTP (e.g. starting at 03.00 AM).
-For most customers on Upload Based Processing the pick-up time is 00.00-23.59 so any uploaded files that match the naming convention will be picked up.
+For most customers on Upload Based Processing the pick-up time is 00.00-23.59 so any uploaded files matching the naming convention will be picked up.

 - If all files are in place on FTP, the system starts processing the files for e-pages (and device)

 - Log of processing can be seen in the Visiolink Publishing Hub under the Processing tab (information delivered at project kick-off)